Home / Adobe FrameMaker / Adobe FrameMaker: The page count variable for chapters

 FrameMaker makes it easy to track (and reference) the page count of a single chapter.
-FrameMaker ships with a Page Count variable that makes it easy to set up running heads with page numbers that look like this: 1 of 10, 2 of 10, 3 of 10, etc.
+FrameMaker comes with a Page Count variable that makes it easy to set up running heads with page numbers that look like this: 1 of 6, 2 of 6, 3 of 6, etc.

 - Choose View > Master Pages

 - Click an insertion point into a header or footer frame.